willkjackson/templating-engine-plugin/docs/tutorials/jte-the-basics/7-github-org.md

 ```

 !!! note
-    Since this application will inherit the global configurations defined in the Governance Tier, we don't have to duplicate the configuration of loading the `sonarqube` library in the repo-level pipeline configuration.
+    Since this application will inherit the global configurations defined in the Governance Tier, we don't have to duplicate the configuration of loading the `sonarqube` library in the repo-level Pipeline Configuration.

 ### Create a Pipeline Configuration File for the Gradle Application